influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/semaphoreRef.md

 # workflow.v1alpha1.semaphoreRef

-SemaphoreRef is a reference of Semaphore
+"SemaphoreRef is a reference of Semaphore"

 ## Index